Sai-Nandan-Desetti/Quotes/quotes/Paraprosdokians.md

 > Classic: a book everyone talks about but no one reads. - Mark Twain

-> Ever loved someone so much, you would do anything for them> Yeah, well make that someone yourself and do whatever the hell you want.
+> Ever loved someone so much, you would do anything for them?
+Yeah, well make that someone yourself and do whatever the hell you want.

 > Scientists say that the world is made of protons, neutrons, and electrons.
 They forgot to mention morons.